-- (a) In a custody proceeding, an individual appointed pursuant to this [act], other than a volunteer, is entitled to reasonable and timely fees and expenses in an amount set by the court by reference to the reasonable and customary fees and expenses for similar services in the jurisdiction. - (b) The court may: - (1) allocate fees and expenses among the parties; - (2) order a deposit to be made into an account designated by the court for the use and benefit of the individual appointed under this [act]; and - (3) before the final hearing, order an amount in addition to the amount ordered deposited under paragraph (2) to be paid into the account. - (c) To receive payment under this section, the payee must complete and submit to the court a written claim for payment, whether interim or final, justifying the fees and expenses charged. - (d) [Except as otherwise authorized by [insert reference to state law authorizing payment of fees or expenses], a] [A] court may not award fees or expenses under this section against the state, a state agency, or a political subdivision of the state.
+(a) In a custody proceeding, an individual appointed pursuant to this [act], other than a volunteer, is entitled to reasonable and timely fees and expenses in an amount set by the court by reference to the reasonable and customary fees and expenses for similar services in the jurisdiction.

+(b) The court may do one or more of the following:

+(1) allocate fees and expenses among the parties;

+(2) order a deposit to be made into an account designated by the court for the use and benefit of the individual appointed under this [act]; and

+(3) before the final hearing, order an amount in addition to the amount ordered deposited under paragraph (2) to be paid into the account.

+(c) To receive payment under this section, the individual must complete and submit to the court a written claim for payment, whether interim or final, justifying the fees and expenses charged.

+(d) [Except as otherwise authorized by [insert reference to state law authorizing payment of fees or expenses], a] [A] court may not award fees or expenses under this section against the state, a state agency, or a political subdivision of the state.

 SECTION 21.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In

-applying and construing this uniform act, consideration must be gi iven to th e need to o promote uniformity of the law with re espect to its su ubject matter a among stat es that en act it.
+In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

 SECTION 22.
 REPEALS.
-The following acts and parts of acts are repealed:
+The following acts and parts of acts are repealed: (1).....

-(1)

-(2)

-(3) ]

-SECTION 23 EFFECTIVE DATE This [act] takes effect on